Forricide/still-feel-alive/Chapter 9.md

 She thinks.
 Not for long; there's nothing there, just a thick mental fog.
 "I don't know.
 What's going on?"

 "We're fighting the- no, forget that."
 He turns for a moment, spewing out some viscous spray.
 It splatters across the faces of two dozen men; they slow down, stumbling, before being run over by more behind them.
 "I can deal with this one.
-Go find Faultline."
+Go and find Faultline."

 A nod, mute.
 Now that she's had a moment to take it all in, the chaos seems more manageable.
 To her left, Newter leaps at a woman carrying a bow; a moment before contact, she disappears in a burst of light and fire.
 To her right, a million shards of glass are floating in the air.
 She sees a familiar figure; they reach out a hand, and the glass *shatters*.